moleskySean/GilaElectromagnetics.jl/docs/src/examples.md

 ### Visualization

-The visualization source code for the figures on this page will be available, but is not as relevant as the solving steps in the context of the GilaElectromagnetics package.
+As specified, the visualization source code for the figures is available, but is not as relevant as the solving steps in the context of the GilaElectromagnetics package.
 Quick tips will be provided to guide towards a clear representation of the physics, but the presentation of the results will be